Ensues/online-library/README.md

 - Revamped User Interface - A modernized design that improves visual appeal compared to the old version.
 - Basic Book Gallery - Displays popular books and theses, similar to the previous site.
 - Catalog Dropdown - Allows users to filter the gallery by popular books or theses (limited categories at the moment).
+- Book Reading Availability - Users can view information on books and theses available for in-person reading, connecting the digital platform to the physical library collection.
 - Login and Guest Access - Students can log in with their accounts, or users can browse the site as a guest.

-    Note: The login button is enabled only when the email and password fields contain input.
+    Note: The login button is enabled only when the email and password fields contain any input.

 ## Technology Stack
 - Languages: HTML, CSS, JavaScript